No-Name-World/Academic.-Notebook/Python Programming/Starting Out with Python (5 GE)/Chapter 0002/Review Questions (Multiple Choice).md

 **Answer**: d. #

+## Question 13:
-**Question 13**: Which of the following statements will cause an error?
+Which of the following statements will cause an error?
 - a. x = 17
 - b.
 17 = x
 - c. x = 99999